-Recently, Drinea and Kirsch [13] have provided an alternative, informationtheoretic analysis to obtain lower bounds on the capacity of the deletion channel that may prove a promising path further work.
+Recently, Drinea and Kirsch [12] have provided an alternative, information-theoretic analysis to obtain lower bounds on the capacity of the deletion channel that may prove a promising path further work.
 The starting point for their analysis is the work by Dobrushin, who generalized Shannon's theorem to show that for a broad class of channels with synchronization errors, including deletion channels, the information and transmission capacities are equal [9].
 As before, they assume that codewords are generated according to a distribution on the block lengths.
 Their insight begins with the recognition that the channel can be viewed as a joint renewal process; each time a block at the receiver ends, a corresponding block at the sender must also have ended, and therefore it is as though the whole process restarts.
 While this idea is essentially implicit in to the type-based arguments of Section 4, it is utilized here differently, in order to directly derive bounds on the information capacity.
 By directly working with the information capacity, they avoid some of the technical issues that arise in analyzing a specific decoding algorithm.

 The main result of this approach is an alternative and seemingly simpler proof of the lower bounds described in Section 4.
 The proof is certainly likely to be much more intuitive and natural to those who prefer information-theoretic formulations to algorithmic ones.
 But a further advantage is that the proof sheds light on how the lower bound can be improved, providing a clear direction for future progress.
-Specifically, in the terms used previously in the discussion of types, where P is the distribution of block lengths at the sender and Q is the corresponding distribution of block lengths at the receiver, they prove that the mutual information in fact converges to
+Specifically, in the terms used previously in the discussion of types, where P is the distribution of block lengths at the sender and Q is the corresponding distribution of block lengths at the receiver, they prove that the mutual information in fact equals

-$$\frac{1}{\sum{j} jP{j}} H(P) - \frac{(1-p)}{\sum{j} jQ{j}} H(T \mid K) + E{P,Q}.$$ (6.1)
+$$\frac{1}{\sum{j} j P{j}} H(P) - \frac{(1-p)}{\sum{j} j Q{j}} H(T \mid K) + E{P,Q},$$

-The first two terms correspond exactly to the lower bound of [15].
-The last term $E{P,Q}$ is a non-negative expression that corresponds to the uncertainty in where the blocks from the sender from which a block at the receiver was derived.
-This expression is derived in the following manner: let X(n) be the first n bits of the sequence sent, Y(n) be the corresponding received sequence, and K(n)be the lengths of the types in the instantiation of the deletion channel.
-Using the standard information-theoretic equalities to derive the authors show the three information theoretic terms respectively converge to the three term of equation (6.1).
+The first two terms correspond exactly to the lower bound of [14].
+The last term $E{P,Q}$ is an expression that corresponds to the uncertainty in where the blocks from the sender from which a block at the receiver was derived.
 In algorithmic terms, $E{P,Q}$ corresponds to the loss from jigsaw-puzzle decoding that stems from using pieces that correspond to a single block at the receiver.
 Instead of considering the type of a single block at a receiver in the jigsaw-puzzle decoding, suppose each tile represented a pair of consecutive blocks at the receiver, along with the possible bit sequence that pair of blocks could have arisen from at the sender.
 By considering pairs (or larger groups) of blocks under jigsaw-puzzle decoding, one could naturally reduce the overcounting of possible codewords, and obtain a better bound.
-This proves quite complex in terms of the calculations required and was not pursued in [15].
+This proves quite complex in terms of the calculations required and was not pursued in [14].